deeplearning4j/deeplearning4j/canova.md

 # Canova Is Now DataVec

-The Canova library has been merged into [DataVec](./datavec).
+The Canova library has been merged into [DataVec](./datavec) with release 0.4.0.

 The DataVec Github repo is [here](https://github.com/deeplearning4j/datavec).
+Anyone using older versions of DL4J, ND4J and therefore Canova can refer to the documentation below.

 # Canova